 “So by finding the native name of God which in, in Japan we found that name is amenominagimushi which means the God in the glorious center of heaven and he is their creator God who created everything” (Word to the World interview with Daniel Kikawa Feb 16, 2006 #9)

 The name (YHWH) Yahweh was used over 6,000 times in the Hebrew Old Testament.
-It is unthinkable that God would allow his people to call upon him by another cultures god’s name (he knows that it is not him) and make believe it is Him.
-The Gentile nations named their own Gods- God did not reveal himself to them.
-The name is not correct if the name is not revealed by God to man, for God’s name reveals who He is in his nature and character.
+It is unthinkable that God would allow his people to call upon Him by another culture’s god’s name (He knows that it is not Him) and make believe it is Him.
+The Gentile nations named their own gods.
+God did not reveal himself to them.
+The name is not correct if the name is not revealed by God to man, for God’s Name reveals who He is in his nature and character.

 God said to Moses, “I AM WHO I AM.
-This is what you are to say to the Israelites: `I AM has sent me to you.'“ Exod 6:3 “I appeared to Abraham, to Isaac, and to Jacob, as God Almighty, but by My name, LORD, I was not known to them.”
+This is what you are to say to the Israelites: `I AM has sent me to you.'“ (Exod.
+3:14).
+“I appeared to Abraham, to Isaac, and to Jacob, as God Almighty, but by My name, LORD, I was not known to them” (Exod.
+6:3).

 This is crucial.
-What He is saying is that there was an intimacy in relationship that they did not have before that is now being made known to Moses and to Israel by His name.
-The name “I AM” expresses the fact that He is the infinite and personal God that is behind everything in history.
-The use of the name Yahweh would be in reference to the national covenant into which He was about to enter with Israel (Exodus 6:7).
+What He is saying is that there was an intimacy in relationship that they did not have before that is now being made known to Moses and to Israel by His Name.
+The Name “I AM” expresses the fact that He is the infinite and personal God that is behind everything in history.
+The use of the name Yahweh would be in reference to the national covenant into which He was about to enter into with Israel (Exodus 6:7).

 He is going to fulfill his promises given to Abraham, Isaac and Jacob.
-He would be known as the God of Israel who delivered them with power, who provides for them and has a relationship with them like no other nation or culture.
-When Moses writes down the record given to him, he does not write God almighty but Yahweh-Elohim, the self existing one that will do what is needed.
-The first time Moses uses this name is in Gen. 2:4:
+He would be known as the God of Israel that delivered them with power, who provides for them and has a relationship with them like no other nation or culture enjoyed.
+When Moses wrote down the record given to him, he did not write God Almighty but Yahweh-Elohim, the self existing One that will do whatever is needed.
+The first time Moses uses this name in Scripture is in Gen. 2:4: